 Calke Abbey is lovely at any time of year, but I think is particularly special in the autumn.
 It’s great for an autumnal walk, finding conkers and so on.
 The autumnal highlight is the stunning pumpkin display (usually from mid October onwards).
 The auricular theatre (a traditional way of show casing potted auriculars) is filled with pumpkins of every conceivable colour and size.
 It makes for a stunning scene (and the perfect background for an impromptu photo shoot).

 Entrance is free for National Trust members.
-Non-members pay £7 per adult for entry to the gardens and parkland.
-Tickets no longer require pre-booking.
+Non-members pay £7 per adult, £3.50 for children for entry to the gardens and parkland.
+Tickets no longer require pre-booking and include parking.
 Read my guide to the best National Trust properties in Derbyshire.

 I absolutely love our annual trip to the pumpkin patch.
 This is one of our favourite Halloween traditions!
 We go pumpkin picking at Village Pumpkins, Johnnygate Lane, Barlow, Dronfield S18 7SE (easily accessible from Sheffield as well as north Derbyshire).

 This is just a well set up field where you can pick your own pumpkins.
 It’s free to park and free entry, you just pay for your pumpkins (depending on size and variety).
 No booking necessary.

 The field is really picturesque and there are stunning views in every direction.
 There’s a tractor for kids to sit on and some photo prop boards to aid with that all important Instagram picture!
 In previous years there have been piglets and chickens to see, and the opportunity to buy a small range of local produce such as eggs and honey.

 It gets bigger and better each year.
 There’s hot drinks, cakes, pumpkin pie etc.

 Just be aware that dogs are not allowed on the patch.
 You could also combine your visit with a trip to one of these lovely, local independents.
 All located in Barlow, just a couple of miles away.

 - Hackney House tearooms – delicious home-made cake, light lunches, breakfasts etc.